oxidecomputer/rfd-api/README.md

 ### Content Updates

 RFD processing manipulates both internally stored state as well as the source content document of the RFD it is processing.
-The two cases where the processor will update the contents of an RFD are:
+The two cases where the processor will update the contents of a RFD are:

-1. An RFD has an incorrect discussion url
+1. a RFD has an incorrect discussion url
-2. An RFD is in an incorrect state
+2. a RFD is in an incorrect state

 The first update is the easier of the two.
 For any RFD that has an open discussion PR, the processor will check that the `discussion` attribute in the RFD document matches the url of the discussion PR.
 Note though that there is a bug here currently related to the order in which revisions may be processed.

 State checking is a bit more complex.
-For an RFD that has an open discussion PR, the processor will ensure that the RFD state is set to `discussion`.
+For a RFD that has an open discussion PR, the processor will ensure that the RFD state is set to `discussion`.
 For RFDs that are merged to the default branch though, there is not a good determination as to which of the final states to assign them.
 Instead the processor will emit a warning when it encounters such a case.